social-media-ethics-automation/book/book_contents/_build/html/_sources/ch05_history/08_reflections.md

 - Where do the goals of social media companies align with the goals of social media users?
 - Where do the goals of social media companies not align with the goals of social media users

-- compare interfaces of two social media sites. (provide some historical examples too) What does each emphasize and make easiest (friction)
+- Compare interfaces of two social media sites. (provide some historical examples too) What does each emphasize and make easiest (friction)